 \begin{theorem} For every $\alpha \in (0,1)$ there exist $c\in (0,\infty)$ and a bounded $\mu\in C^\alpha(\R)$ such that for all $n\in\N$,

 \end{theorem}

 Theorem \ref{thm2} also provides an essentially matching lower bound for the upper bound recently proven in~\cite{DG18} for strong approximation of SDEs \eqref{sde0} with bounded and measurable drift coefficient $\mu$ by the Euler scheme.
-Indeed, it was shown in~\cite{DG18} that for such SDEs the Euler scheme with equidistant steps achieves for all $p\in [1,\infty)$ an $L^p$-error rate of at least $1/2-$ in terms of the number $n$ of evaluations of $W$, i.e. for all $\eps\in (0,\infty)$ there exists $c\in (0,\infty)$ such that for all $n\in\N$,
+Indeed, it was shown in~\cite{DG18} that for such SDEs the Euler scheme achieves for all $p\in [1,\infty)$ an $L^p$-error rate of at least $1/2-$ in terms of the number $n$ of evaluations of $W$, i.e., for all $\eps\in (0,\infty)$ there exists $c\in (0,\infty)$ such that for all $n\in\N$,

-Choosing $\alpha=2\eps$ in Theorem \ref{thm2} we obtain the lower bound $c/n^{1/2+\eps}$, and thus the $L^p$-error rate $1/2-$ of the Euler scheme in \eqref{eul2} can essentially not be outperformed in general by no numerical method based on finitely many evaluations of $W$ for SDEs \eqref{sde0} with bounded and measurable drift coefficient $\mu$.
-Up to now, it was only known that an $L^p$-error rate better than $3/4$ can not be achieved in general for such SDEs, see~\cite{MGY23, ELL24, EMGY24}.
+Choosing $\alpha=2\eps$ in Theorem \ref{thm2} we obtain the lower bound $c/n^{1/2+\eps}$, and thus the $L^p$-error rate $1/2-$ of the Euler scheme in \eqref{eul2} can essentially not be improved in general by any numerical method based on finitely many evaluations of $W$ for SDEs \eqref{sde0} with bounded and measurable drift coefficient $\mu$.
+Up to now, it was only known that an $L^p$-error rate better than $3/4$ cannot be achieved in general for such SDEs, see~\cite{MGY23, ELL24, EMGY24}.